laristra/documentation/documentation_ccmake-docker.md

       ccache: true

 ## Code Coverage
 [Code coverage](http://codecov.io/) shows what percent of code is being tested by Travis in builds.
 A high percentage is ideal to guard against bugs.
 To create a code coverage account, log in through GitHub and click "Add Repository."
 Codecov provides a token for uploading reports which is unnecessary for Travis CI.
 Go to account settings on GitHub, install CodeCov, and under "Configure," add the new repo to "Repository Access" and hit save.
-Then [configure the .travis.yml file](https://docs.codecov.io/docs)(below), [add a .codecov.yml file](https://docs.codecov.io/v4.3.6/docs/codecov-yaml)(below), and the code coverage account page will be working.
+Then [configure the .travis.yml file](https://docs.codecov.io/docs)(below), [add a .codecov.yml file](https://docs.codecov.io/v4.3.6/docs/codecov-yaml)(below), and CodeCov will be working.

 ### Additions to .travis.yml file needed for Code Coverage
       sudo: required